Natural homotopy of multipointed d-spaces: The directed paths of a cellular multipointed d-space

 Let $n\geq 1$.
 Denote by $\mathbf{D}^n = \{(x_1,\dots,x_n)\in \mathbb{R}^n, x_1^2+\dots + x_n^2 \leq 1\}$ the $n$-dimensional disk, and by $\mathbf{S}^{n-1} = \{(x_1,\dots,x_n)\in \mathbb{R}^n, x_1^2+\dots + x_n^2 = 1\}$ the $(n-1)$-dimensional sphere.
 By convention, let $\mathbf{D}^{0}=\{0\}$ and $\mathbf{S}^{-1}=\varnothing$.

-A \textit{cellular multipointed $d$-space} consists of a colimit-preserving functor such that \begin{itemize} \item The multipointed $d$-space $X_0$ is a set, in other terms $X_0=(X^0,X^0,\varnothing)$ for some set $X^0$. \item For all $\nu<\lambda$, there is a pushout diagram of multipointed $d$-spaces
+A \textit{cellular multipointed $d$-space} is a multipointed $d$-space which is the transfinite composition of a \textit{cellular decomposition}.
+The latter consists of a colimit-preserving functor where $\lambda$ is a transfinite ordinal viewed as a small category thanks to its poset structure such that \begin{itemize} \item The multipointed $d$-space $X_0$ is a set, in other terms $X_0=(X^0,X^0,\varnothing)$ for some set $X^0$. \item For all $\nu<\lambda$, there is a pushout diagram of multipointed $d$-spaces